The InterExec offices in London. InterExec is an executive agency for

 Over five million unemployed and companies can’t fill up vacant key posts?
 Astounding but true.

-According to one source 44% of Spanish firms admit to having a hard time filling these vacancies; some have gone abroad to hunt for the right candidates.
+According to one source, 44% of Spanish firms admit to having a hard time filling these vacancies.
+So much so that some have gone abroad to hunt for the right candidates.
 Understandably, brutal competition for these rare species has ensued.

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.